The power of saving lies in your mind. No, really!

 Saving takes effort

-Most of us are used to following our default habits.
+Most of us are used to following default habits.
 It takes more effort to make budget-friendly choices if we automatically go for our preferred option.
 And it’s even harder to fight the default when it’s automated.

 “Defaults are everywhere and can get us stuck in bad habits,” James says, “but they can also be used as a powerful nudge to help us get into better money management habits.
 Setting smart defaults, like setting up standing orders into your savings account, can help you start making good decisions on autopilot.”